spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 #### borderRadius `object`

-This object contains the border properties that enable you to control the curvature or roundness of the corners of the widgets in the application.
+This object has the border properties that enable you to control the curvature or roundness of the corners of the widgets in the application.

 #### appBorderRadius `string`